How To Build Trust in a Relationship: 8 Necessary Tips

 Be careful with your words.
 They have power.
 Treat them that way.

-Follow-through is everything.
+Follow-through and reliability are everything.

 3) The Little Stuff Matters